-Management intends to continue with the infrastructure buildout at the Odessa Facility to get the site to full capacity in support of our current business plans.
-Management believes that our existing financial resources, combined with projected cash and bitcoin inflows from its data centers and its intent and ability to sell bitcoin received or earned, will be sufficient to enable us to meet our operating and capital requirements for at least 12 months from the date these unaudited condensed consolidated financial statements are issued.
+Management believes that our existing financial resources, combined with projected cash and bitcoin inflows from our data centers and our intent and ability to sell bitcoin received or earned, will be sufficient to enable us to meet our operating and capital requirements for at least 12 months from the date these unaudited condensed consolidated financial statements are issued.

-On September 21, 2022, the Company filed with the SEC a shelf registration statement on Form S-3, which was declared effective on October 6, 2022 (the "Registration Statement").
-In connection with the filing of the Registration Statement, the Company also entered into an at-the market offering agreement (the "Sales Agreement") with H.C.
-Wainwright & Co., LLC (the "Agent"), under which the Company may, from time to time, sell shares of its Common Stock having an aggregate offering price of up to \$250.0 million in "at-the-market" offerings through the Agent, which is included in the \$500.0 million of securities that may be offered pursuant to the Registration Statement.
-As of June 30, 2023, the Company had received net proceeds on sales of 1.0 million shares of common stock under the Prior Sales Agreement of approximately \$2.7 million (net of commissions and expenses) at a weighted average price of \$2.78.
+On September 21, 2022, we filed the Registration Statement with the SEC.
+In connection with the filing of the Registration Statement, we also entered into an at-the market offering agreement (the "Prior Sales Agreement") with H.C.
+Wainwright & Co., LLC (the "Prior Agent"), under which we may, from time to time, sell shares of our Common Stock having an aggregate offering price of up to \$250.0 million in "at-the-market" offerings through the Agent, which is included in the \$500.0 million of securities that may be offered pursuant to the Registration Statement.
+Effective August 1, 2023, the Company terminated the Prior Sales Agreement.